 Use your points for travel, either by booking through the Chase Ultimate Rewards portal or by transferring to an airline or hotel partner.
 Before you transfer, however, make sure to check pricing for flights in the Chase portal as well.

-The card has a few perks our editors consider as more valuable than the typical benefits offered by many cards:
+The card has a few perks our editors consider more valuable than the typical benefits offered by many cards:

 - Trip cancellation/interruption insurance: Get reimbursed for up to $5,000 per person and 10,000 per trip in prepaid, non-refundable travel expenses if your trip is interrupted or canceled due to injury, illness, bad weather, and more.

 - Primary rental car collision insurance: When you rent a vehicle for business purposes on the card, you’ll get primary coverage for theft or collision damage to the vehicle, which means if you have an accident, you won’t have to go through your own car insurance company first.